andreadelprete/andreadelprete.github.io/content/students/2024_crestaz/index.md

 subtitle:

 # Summary for listings and search engines
-summary: PhD Student, Industrial Engineering Department, University of Trento.
+summary: PhD Student, Industrial Engineering Department of the University of Trento and LAAS/CNRS (co-supervision with [Nicolas Mansard](https://gepettoweb.laas.fr/index.php/Members/NicolasMansard)).
 Topic "Numerically-efficient Reinforcement learning for Robotics".

 # Link this post with a project
 projects: []